Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

 # What is the multi-variate gaussian?

       - Is a vector in multiple normally distributed variables.
       - is a generalization of the one-dimensional (univariate) normal distribution to higher dimensions.

+# How Multivariate Gaussian Classifer Works ?

+   The concepts as discussed in one-dimensions (above link) with many different in equations. gaussian paramters are( mean, variance, and covariance matrix)

+      - Step One:
+         mean:
+         Calculates the mean for each variables,
+         Then we have the mean vector consists of the means of each variable. mean = mean of [x1, x2, ..... , xn]

+      - Step Two: